-If you have any concerns regarding your rights under the Act or incidents where complete confidentiality may not be possible, you may wish to seek further guidance through the Information and Privacy Office for the Vancouver Island Health Authority at (250) 370-8043.
+If you have any concerns regarding your rights under the Act or incidents where complete confidentiality may not be possible, you may wish to seek further guidance through the Information Stewardship, Access & Privacy office for Island Health at 250.519.1870.

-The Licensing Officer will ask at the time of intake if you would like to be contacted when the investigation is concluded and informed of the outcome of the investigation and any substantiated contraventions to the Act or Regulations.
-If you would like to be contacted at the conclusion of the investigation, you will be asked to provide contact information to the Licensing Officer, or you may contact the Licensing Officer at a later date to be informed of any substantiated contraventions to the Act.
+The Licensing Officer will ask at the time of intake if you would like to b contact when the investigation is concluded and informed of the outcome of the investigation and any substantiated contraventions to the Act or Regulations.
+If you would like to be contacted at the conclusion of the investigation, you will be asked to provide contact information to the Licensing Officer, or you may contact the Licensing Officer at a later date to be informed of any substantiated contraventions.

-Note: Some content in this info sheet was provided by: Northern Health Authority.
+Note: Some content of this Infosheet was provided by Northern Health Authority.